-Cats and plants: Why do cats nibble on plants?
+Cats and plants: Why do cats nibble on plants at all?

 Cats often show an interest in nibbling on plants, which stems from various natural needs.
-One of the main reasons for this is their innate playfulness and curiosity.
-They are fascinated by the vibrant greenery, and nibbling on plants can be a form of play or exploration for them.
+One of the main reasons is their innate playfulness and curiosity.
+The vibrant greenery fascinates most cats, and nibbling on plants can be a form of play or exploration for them.

-In addition to meeting needs, selected non-toxic plants can also promote the cat's health.
+In addition to satisfying their needs, selected non-toxic plants can also promote a cat's health.
 Some plants have a calming effect on cats and can help reduce stress or relax them.
-This is especially useful in a household with more than one cat or for cats who suffer from anxiety.

-Choosing non-toxic plants for your home is crucial to ensuring the safety of your furry companions.
-Cats are naturally curious and exploratory animals who love to nibble on plants.
-By choosing non-toxic houseplants, you prevent potential poisoning and allow your cat safe and carefree access to the green surroundings of your home.
+Choosing cat-friendly plants for your home is crucial for ensuring the safety of your feline companions.
+Cats are naturally curious and inquisitive animals that enjoy nibbling on plants.
+By opting for non-toxic houseplants, you prevent potential poisonings and allow your cat safe and carefree access to the greenery in your home.

 -